deathaxe/sublime-skins/README.md

 ## Theme Developers
 ### General
-`Skins` parses all `<AnyName>.sublime-skins` files in all packages.
-They are expected to store a list of `skins` - a collection of settings for sublime text and other packages.
-More than one sublime-skins file can exist in a package.
+`Skins` parses all `<AnyName>.skins` files in all packages.
+They are expected to store a collection of settings for sublime text and other packages.
+More than one skins file can exist in a package.
 The name of the file does not matter, but the names of the skins inside must be unique per package.
 The quick panel will show these names.
 The `Package` providing it is displayed in the second row as a kind of description.

 ### File Format